Continence Center / 2-B-Dry Program

 Persistent nighttime bedwetting (nocturnal enuresis) is the most common issue of bladder control in childhood.
 The family can take comfort in the fact that the problem is common and children generally outgrow it.
 In the meantime, though, the agony continues.
 Frequent wetting can also damage the urinary tract.

-Children with bladder control issues are evaluated and treated at our Incontinence Clinic.
+Children with bladder control issues are evaluated and treated at our Continence Clinic.
 Our urologists and nurse practitioners are experienced at determining if there is a physical cause for the wetting and prescribing appropriate medications if needed.
 Additionally, they can prescribe behavioral and nutritional modifications to control the problem.

 The 2-B-Dry Program